hugoferreira/gmail-sqlite-db/README.md

 - **SQLite Storage**: Fast, portable database that requires no separate server
 - **Query Mode**: Built-in analytical queries for exploring your email data
 - **Smart Schema Migration**: Automatically updates database schema when needed
+- **Attachments Extraction**: Extract, normalize, and deduplicate email attachments
+- **Attachment Deduplication**: Store each unique attachment only once using SHA-256 hashing
+- **Date-Based Chunking**: Smart handling of very large mailboxes like "[Gmail]/All Mail"
+- **Mailbox-Specific Tracking**: Maintain separate sync state for each mailbox
+- **Multi-Mailbox Sync**: Sync all available mailboxes in one command
+- **Analytics Visualizations**: Text-based charts and calendar heatmaps for email data

 ## Requirements